MicrosoftDocs/win32/desktop-src/SecAuthN/sspi-kerberos-interoperability-with-gssapi.md

 ---
-Description: Care must be taken when using the Kerberos security support provider (SSP) if interoperability with GSSAPI is a requirement. ms.assetid: 3ab29ee9-42d8-498b-b507-13f8efa0b0e2
+description: Care must be taken when using the Kerberos security support provider (SSP) if interoperability with GSSAPI is a requirement. ms.assetid: 3ab29ee9-42d8-498b-b507-13f8efa0b0e2
 title: SSPI/Kerberos Interoperability with GSSAPI ms.topic: article